TGGamer1/Dots/README.md

 Scripts are to be run one at a time through bootstrap.sh.
 If the user wishes he may run them indivisually

 Enjoy your setup! 🚀

+P.S The Scripts were written in Arch and have not been tested in other distros as of 23-10-2025.